Healthdirect Free Australian health advice you can count on.

 How does fentanyl work?

-Fentanyl works directly on opioid receptors in the central nervous system and reduces feelings of pain by interrupting the way nerves signal pain between the brain and the body.
+Fentanyl reduces feelings of pain by interrupting the way nerves signal pain between the brain and the body.
+It works directly on the central nervous system.

-It is available in several formulations in different strengths, including patches, lozenges, tablets that disintegrate in your mouth and sublingual (under the tongue) tablets.
-Fentanyl is also given by injection for severe acute pain or as part of anaesthesia before surgery.
+Fentanyl is also given by injection for acute, severe pain or as part of anaesthesia before surgery.

 What are the possible side effects of taking fentanyl?

-All opioids, including fentanyl, can have side effects including life-threatening breathing problems — the risk of these is higher:
+All opioids, including fentanyl, can have side effects, including life-threatening breathing problems.
+The risk of side effects is higher:

 • when first taking fentanyl